sondernextdoor/HyperVeil/README.md

-# SMM Driver Implementation for Anti-Cheat Bypass
+# SMM Implementation for Anti-Cheat Bypass

 Below is a comprehensive implementation guide for creating an SMM driver to bypass anti-cheat, anti-malware, and other security systems: